 Ever since that, the state controlled media has added “provocation” and “pedophilia” as words to be used every time they cover homosexuality.

 This is also the country where the populist right wing governing party (Fidesz) and its media is attacking the even more right wing Jobbik’s leader by accusing him of being gay.
 And it works.

 What can Milo actually say here to provoke?

 I’m terribly sorry for not following Milo’s body of work.
 Partly because I fear whiplash from the frequent turns of his arguments as they slap my stupid, liberty-loving face – but also because I understand that the product he sells is mere controversialism.

 But it begs the question: What can Milo say here to outrage?
 His identity would blow minds for sure, but his words?
 We don’t need anyone to defend fear of migrants.
 We don’t need anyone to bash political correctness for us.
-And if he wants to attack feminism, he may first have to explain to his audience what it was.
+And if he wants to attack feminism, he may first have to explain to his audience what it is.

 If Milo wants to spark controversy here, he may have to defend PC or Hillary or something.
 Or admit that he is gay and not ashamed of it.
 Or that he is a Jew – even if recovering.
 Those things would spark the controversy that sells his books.
-His usual tirade against PC will only met with contented nodding from the audience.
+His usual tirade against PC will only be met with contented nodding from the audience.

 Political correctness alert for Hungary?

 And we don’t even have a counter-movement.
-Feminists here have never really went further than shyly raising the question whether domestic violence should be perhaps, maybe, punishable by law – then quickly got slapped back into their place (the kitchen or ridicule) by brave defenders of men.
+Feminists here have never went further than shyly raising the question whether domestic violence should be perhaps, maybe, punishable by law – then quickly got slapped back into their place (the kitchen or ridicule) by brave defenders of men.
 And those boy’s rights defenders are already using arguments borrowed from the US red pill alt-right Reddit groups.
 Before they even needed them.